Email Editor

 As you build your email, you can select undo to remove the last change you made.
 If you then change your mind, you can use redo to add the change back again.
 To delete a content element, select the section in the message and click the Delete button.

-At any point, you can switch to Preview mode to see what your email will look like.
-Preview mode displays the email in desktop, tablet, and mobile view.
-You can also use Preview mode to test any placeholders that you want to include in the email design.
-See URLs, Attributes and Placeholders and Personalized Attributes in Preview.
+At any point during your design, you can switch to Preview to see how your email displays.
+Preview displays the email in desktop, tablet, and mobile view.
+You can also use Preview to test any placeholders that you want to include in the email design.
+See Placeholders and Personalize Attributes in Preview.

 When you have finished your message design, before you exit the editor, you have the option to:

-- Save content as email template - add a name to create a template that will be available for
+- Save content as email template - add a name to create a template from the email design

 - Download HTML - download an HTML version of your email message